- Language: en

 You can create a PostgreSQL extension in your database using a migration file.
 This example creates an hstore extension, but the same principles apply for other extensions.

-If the Django database user doesn’t have superuser privileges, you’ll have
+If the Django database user doesn’t have the appropriate privileges, you’ll

-the appropriate privileges.
-In that case, connect to your Django database and
+them.
+In that case, connect to your Django database and run the query

 CREATE EXTENSION IF NOT EXISTS hstore;.

 hstoreextension and also sets up the connection to interpret hstore data for possible use in subsequent migrations.

 Managing collations using migrations¶

 If you need to filter or order a column using a particular collation that your